qos-ch/logback-decoder/README.md

 --------
 `logback-decoder` is a command-line tool for [log file analysis][1] of text output from the [`logback`][2] framework.

 The current version is **0.1.0**.
-This project is in *alpha* devellpment, and we're currently seeking volunteers!
+This project is in *alpha* development, and we're currently seeking volunteers!
 Please email the [development mailing list](http://logback.qos.ch/mailinglist.html) for more info.

 Download
 --------